zarstensen/obsidian-latex-math/docs/CONTRIBUTING.md

 ### Tests

-This project uses 2 testing frameworks, [pytest](https://docs.pytest.org/en/stable/) for the CAS client and [vitest](https://vitest.dev/) for the plugin codebase.
+This project uses two testing frameworks: [pytest](https://docs.pytest.org/en/stable/) for the CAS client and [vitest](https://vitest.dev/) for the plugin codebase.

-As such, to run the entire test suite, one needs to execute the below 2 commands whilst inside the python environment.
+To run the entire test suite, execute the two commands below while inside the Python environment.

 ```sh
 pytest